jaircaribeh/covid/README.md

 So with that compression I can know what I could do to present the data.

-show the world data of new cases, and new cases of married death by covid.
+Show the world data of new cases, and new cases of married death by covid.

-analyze covid in brazil and point out which regions were most affected.
+Analyze covid in brazil and point out which regions were most affected.

-show the total number of new cases
+Show the total number of new cases

-show the total number of new deaths
+Show the total number of new deaths

 CSV files were uploaded to the BigQuery platform and analyzed that there were some values ​​missing.
 For these values ​​I replace the with the ND value.
 Some column names were also substituted.
 I created two new tables and loaded the treated data inside it.